-If you and the Plaintiff can agree as to the amount due and the mode of payment, judgment may at any time before the Court day be entered by the Registrar of the Court.
-In which case you and the Plaintiff must attend at the Registrar's office for that purpose, and no attendance by either of you will be necessary at the Court.
+If you and the Plaintiff can agree as' to the amount due and the mode of payment, judgment may at any time before the Court-day be entered by the Registrar of the Court.
+In which case, you and the plaintiff must attend at the Registrar's office for that purpose, and no attendance by either of you will be necessary at the Court.

-If you admit the whole or any part of the Plaintiff's demand, by paying into the office of the Registrar of the Court at the amount so admitted, together with the costs, proportionate to the amount you pay in, five clear days before the day of appearance, you will avoid any further costs, unless in case of part payment, the Plaintiff, at the hearing, shall prove a demand against you exceeding the sum so paid into Court.
+If you admit the whole or any part of the Plaintiff's demand, by paying into the office of the Registrar of the Court, at the Court House the amount so admitted, together with the costs, proportionate to the amount you pay in, five clear days before the day of appearance, you will avoid any further costs, unless in case of part payment, the Plaintiff, at the hearing, shall prove a demand against you exceeding the sum so paid into Court.

-y, coverture, a statute of limitations, or a discharge under a the Registrar of the Court five clear days before the day of red by the rules of the Court.
-You must also, in any of the as there are opposite parties, of the notice and particulars, efence be a set-off, you must, within the same time, also of.
-If your defence be a tender, you must pay into Court, to have been tendered.
+If you intend to rely on as a defence, a set-off, infancy, coverture, or a statute of limitations, you must give notice thereof to the Registrar of the Court five clear days before the day of hearing, and your notice must contain the particulars required by the rules of the Court.
+You must also, in any of the above cases, then deliver to the Registrar as many copies, as there are opposite parties, of the notice and particulars, and an additional one for the use of the Court.
+If your defence be a set-off, you must, within the same time, also deliver to the Registrar a statement of the particulars thereof.
+If your defence be a tender, you must pay into Court, before, or at the hearing of the cause, the amount you allege to have been tendered.

-for entering and transmitting the same be paid at the time
+Notice of defence cannot be received unless the fees for entering and transmitting the same be paid at the time the notices are given.

-the cause tried by a jury, on giving notice thereof in writing ast before the day of trial, and on payment of the fees for ents may be obtained at the office of the Registrar.
+If the debt or claim exceed five pounds, you may have the cause tried by a jury, on giving notice thereof in writing at the said office of the Registrar, two clear days at least before the day of trial, and on payment of the fees tor summoning, and payable to such jury.

+Summonses for witnesses and the production of documents may be obtained at the Office of the Registrar.